-Business, Associate of Science Oregon Transfer
+Business, Associate of Science Transfer

 The Associate of Science/Oregon Transfer Business (ASOT-BUS) is a degree that is intended to prepare students for transfer into a bachelor-level business program at a public Oregon university.
 Students who receive this degree will have met all lower division general education requirements of that institution's bachelor's degree programs.
 Students transferring with this degree will have junior standing for registration purposes.
 Admission to the business school/program of any public Oregon university is not guaranteed upon completion of the ASOT-BUS degree.